Rosstin/UNDERDREAM/meta-quest-2-unity-starter-main/README.md

 stated purpose:
  - Interactable bar graph to help students calculate mean/median/mode.
  - Students can click/drag specific bars and move them around, changing their order

+HOW TO MOVE THE BAR
+ 1. When you gripdown on a bar, it's selected
+ 2. Now the position of your beam determines the bar's X
+ 3. When you gripup, your beam stops determining the bar's X

 TODO
  1. Click and drag bar object